“Never doubt that a small group of thoughtful, committed citizens can change the world. Indeed, it is the only thing that ever has.”Margaret Mead

-(1) Claim: To think we can’t change the world is nonsense, according to American anthropologist Margaret Mead.
-Change always starts with small groups of people believing in an idea for change and committing themselves to see the idea through to completion.
-Change works from the bottom up, starting with a few passionate people.
+Individuals can rely on themselves to change the world, according to American anthropologist Margaret Mead.
+In fact, change always starts with small groups of people believing in an idea and committing themselves to see the idea through to completion.

 Mead may be a little naive here.
 Leaders, not individuals, are the ones who have the power to make real change.
 Individuals may make a lot of noise but they lack true influence and must depend on leaders for change to happen.

 Should we trust others or rely on ourselves to change the world?

 In the midst of the modern civil rights movement, Just Mercy by Bryan Stevenson is more relevant now than ever before.
 Diving into the injustices embedded in today’s institutions, Stevenson intertwi ...